After the Bitcoin halving that occurred on May 12th, the question remains: Will Bitcoin price soar or will it fall?

 Many financial experts and crypto-pundits are predicting a massive shift in Bitcoin’s price in the near future.
 They say it will be as a result of the most recent halving, basing it on precedence and historical data related to the previous two halvings.

 Models based on previous data show the coin going on a significant run once it stabilizes.
 Most of the people in this camp predict that Bitcoin will surpass the $20K mark by 2021.
 But unlike in 2017 where it spiked out at 20K, this will be the new baseline price before it starts on another run towards $100K.
-Their medium-term prediction is $150K by 2024, but some believe it will move to between $200K and $250K by that time.
+As per our BTC price prediction, Bitcoin might hit $150K by 2024, but some believe it will move to between $200K and $250K by that time.

 Bigtime BTC Breakdown